datalad-handbook/book/docs/basics/101-120-sharelocal.rst

    $ cd mock_user
    $ datalad install --source ../DataLad-101 --description "DataLad-101 in mock_user"

-This will install ``DataLad-101``.
+This will install your dataset ``DataLad-101`` in your room mates home directory.
 Note that we have given this new dataset a description about its location as well.
 Note further that we have not provided a path to ``datalad install``, and hence it installed the dataset under its original name in the current directory.

-Lets see what this dataset looks like.
+Together with your room mate, you go ahead and see what this dataset looks like.
 Before running the command, try to predict what you will see.

 .. runrecord:: _examples/DL-101-120-103
    :language: console